 - How will I find out?
 We need your up-to-date contact details so that we can text you when we have made a decision.
-We will Text using the school messaging system and also post a message on our school website.
-We will endeavour to let Heart FM and The Argus know, however this is not a priority as we can contact parents directly.
-In the morning, we will make a decision by 7.00am so that parents can begin to plan their day.
+We will text/email using the school messaging system and also post a message on our school website front page.
+We will endeavour to let Heart FM and The Argus know, however this is not a priority as we can contact parents directly- they also use our website to find out if we are closed.
+In the morning, we will make a decision by 7.15am so that parents can begin to plan their day.
 In the event that the school has to close during the day, we will let parents know via out messaging service, the time we are closing and when we expect parents to collect their children.

 - Shall I call to check if the school is closed or closing?
 No!
 We need to keep the phone lines free in case we need to contact individual parents.
 Also, we cannot ring you if you leave a message asking us to contact you to tell you if the school is closed.
 Please check your mobile or the website.

 - I might need to come early to collect my child as it's getting bad round my way?
 Until the school has made the decision to close or to partially close, children will not be allowed to leave early.
 While we understand that some areas of Brighton are affected in different ways, we have to make a whole school decision.

 - I get the bus and the services are becoming disrupted?
 Our proximity to the Lewes Road means that transport across the city is a huge deciding factor in us staying open or closed.
 We are in contact with Brighton and Hove buses as well as the Local Authority every hour before or during bad weather so that decisions can be coordinated.